Online Poker In Colorado

 The Stars Group’s aggressive approach to expansion into states with legalized online poker suggests if Colorado approves the launch of online poker, PokerStars will be headed here.

-The same should hold true for Caesars Entertainment’s WSOP.com, which appears to have interests in any and all states approving the launch of online poker as well.
+The same should hold true for Caesars Entertainment’s WSOP.com, which also appears to have interests in all states approving the launch of online poker.

-Colorado isn’t a state dominated by larger US casino corporations, therefore the market is wide open.
-Should lawmakers ultimately get behind the idea of legal online poker there’s really no telling which existing online poker operators, large and small, will partner with Cripple Creek, Central City, and Black Hawk casinos to launch inside the state.
+Colorado isn’t a state dominated by larger US casino corporations.
+Therefore the market is wide open.
+Should lawmakers ultimately get behind the idea of legal online poker, there’s no telling which existing online poker operators, large and small, will partner with Cripple Creek, Central City and Black Hawk casinos to launch inside the state.

 While several will undoubtedly do so, none have to this point.
 Deals like this aren’t likely to be signed until legal online poker moves closer to becoming a reality inside the state.